jacobdufault/cquery/README.md

 # Wiki

-There are some additional tips on the [wiki](https://github.com/jacobdufault/cquery/wiki).
+For Emacs/Vim/other editors integration and some additional tips, see [wiki](https://github.com/jacobdufault/cquery/wiki).

 # Chromium tips